What is a Lawn Care Specialist?

 What does a Lawn Care Specialist do?

-Lawn care specialists meet with clients to discuss their yard maintenance needs.
+Lawn care specialists will meet with clients to discuss their yard maintenance needs.
 They mow grass, trim hedges, bushes, maintain gardens and flowerbeds, and fertilize when needed.
-They might even give the homeowner tips for maintaining their yard.
-They also perform routine check-ups when required.
-A lawn care specialist might work on someone’s residential property or maintain the grounds for communities.
-Their job is to make gardens, yards, and parks pleasing to the eye.
+They might even give the homeowner tips for maintaining their yard and perform routine check-ups when required.

 This type of work tends to be seasonal — there is usually more work in the spring and summer months.
 Lawn care specialists may report to a supervisor or work for themselves, either way documenting all their procedures so that they can check on the progress later.